keyle/mdtimesheet/README.md

 `mdtimesheet` calculates time spent on projects, based on a markdown `plan` style file.

-Consider the following format for recording done work and TODO in a markdown file:
+Consider the following format for recording DONE work and TODO in a markdown file:

 ```
 [...]